ESV-Sweetplum/Luaver.Template/README.md

 To use this template to create a plugin of your own, follow the installation steps below:

 1. Either click the green "use this template" button at the top right and follow the instructions, or clone this repository using the command `git clone --recursive --depth 1 https://github.com/ESV-Sweetplum/Luaver.Template <OUTPUT_DIRECTORY>`.
+    - Be sure to replace the `<OUTPUT_DIRECTORY>` field at the top with the folder name of your choice.
     - If you use this template via the GitHub website, make sure to clone the new repository onto your machine.
 2. If you don't have it already, install [Node.JS](https://nodejs.org/en).
 3. Run the setup script via `npm run setup` and follow the setup instructions.
 This will also install all packages required for Luaver to run.
    3a.
 If you'd like to begin your plugin's development without the given starter code, you can delete all files in `plugin` EXCEPT for `_awake.lua` and `_draw.lua`.
 4. Run `npm run dev` in the terminal, which will start the watcher.
 Now, every time you make a change to the `plugin` folder, your plugin will automatically update in Quaver.
+    - Note that if you want to have automatic updates from Luaver and QParcel, you must add them as submodules yourself.

 ## Basic Info